What Types of Medicines are Used to Treat Psoriatic Arthritis?

 What are biologic DMARDs?

 Biologic DMARDs are drugs made from living cells.
 These cells can come from parts of the blood, proteins, viruses, or tissue.
-This process turns the cells into drugs that can prevent, treat, and cure disease.
+This process creates drugs that can prevent, treat, and cure disease.
 In people with PsA, they work by interfering with specific substances in the immune system to reduce or better regulate the inflammatory responses that cause PsA and psoriasis symptoms.
 Common proteins targeted include tumor necrosis factor (TNF) and various interleukins (IL).
 Biologic DMARDs include:2,5

 - Cimzia® (certolizumab pegol)